UNT-CAS/GitLab-API/README.md

 ## GitLabDomain

 The domain name of the GitLab server.
-More info: https://gitlab.com/help/api/README.md#introduction
+[More info](https://gitlab.com/help/api/README.md#introduction)

 ## GitLabApiVersion

 The API version as defined 'lib/api.rb'.
-More info: https://gitlab.com/help/api/README.md#introduction
+[More info](https://gitlab.com/help/api/README.md#introduction)

 ## GitLabPrivateToken

 The Private Token provides the required authentication.
-More info: https://gitlab.com/help/api/README.md#introduction
+[More info](https://gitlab.com/help/api/README.md#introduction)

 If the GitLabPrivateToken parameter is not supplied, $env:GitLabPrivateToken is audited with the `Test-GitLabPrivateToken` function to see if a valid SecureString is stored.
 If one does not exist as an Environment Variable, the user will be prompted to supply one.